 The recognition of provisions requires management to estimate expenditures required to settle a present obligation or to transfer it to a third party at the date of assessment.
-More specifically, an assessment of the probable outcomes of legal proceedings or other contingencies is also required.
+It can also require an assessment of the probable outcomes of legal proceedings or other contingencies.
 Management expectations on the potential effect of the possible outcomes of legal disputes on the consolidated financial statements, is presented in note 27.

-(iv) Contingent considerations and future conditional adjustment
+(iv) Contingent considerations and future conditional adjustments